KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 5. Warning: No LICENSE file.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-SmokedMirror by Santanachia](https://github.com/Santanachia/MMM-SmokedMirror)

 1. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
 2. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-SNCF by jvanoost](https://github.com/jvanoost/MMM-SNCF)

 1. Typo: Found `Magic Mirror` in file `MMM-SNCF.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-SnmpIntSpeed by irsheep](https://github.com/irsheep/MMM-SnmpIntSpeed)

 1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 2. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Snow by MichMich](https://github.com/MichMich/MMM-Snow)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Snow.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-soccer by fewieden](https://github.com/fewieden/MMM-soccer)

 1. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
 2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-SoccerLiveScore by 0m4r](https://github.com/0m4r/MMM-SoccerLiveScore)